PythonistaGuild/TwitchIO/README.rst

     class Botto(tcommands.TwitchBot):
         """Create our IRC Twitch Bot.

-        api_token is optional, but without it, you will not be able to make certain calls to the API.""" def __init__(self):
+        api_token is optional, but without it, you will not be able to make certain calls to the API."""

+        def __init__(self):
             super().__init__(prefix=['!', '?'], token='IRC_TOKEN', api_token='API_TOKEN', client_id='CLIENT_ID',
                              nick='mycoolircnick', initial_channels=['my_channel'])

-        # Bot is ready to go!
         async def event_ready(self):
-            print('READY!')

-        # Event called when a message is sent to a channel you are in.
+            """Event called when the bot is ready to go!""" print('READY!')

         async def event_message(self, message):
-            if message.content == 'Hello':
+            """Event called when a message is sent to a channel you are in.""" if message.content == 'Hello':
                 await message.send('World!')

-        # A Simple Twitch Command.
         @tcommands.twitch_command(aliases=['silly'])
         async def silly_command(self, ctx):
-            await ctx.send('Hai there {0} Kappa.'.format(ctx.author.name))
+            """A simple command, which send a message back to the channel!""" await ctx.send('Hai there {0} Kappa.'.format(ctx.author.name))